sixeyed/ecs/episodes/ecs-v2/README.md

 ### Coming next

-* ECS-V3: Distributed Tracing with OpenTracing and Jaeger
+* ECS-V3: Distributed Tracing with Jaeger and Kubernetes